JoergBitzer/AudioDevOrga/installReadMe.md

 * Decide if you want to use the provided templates for plug-in development.
 I will use it for all my plug-in developments.
 (However, some basic tutorials (videos) in German will be given without using the templates).

-##  Use AudioDev Directory as SuperProject for all Audio Dev

-Copy CMakeList.txt from this git project to the AudioDev Directory

 ## Test the toolchain so far with an example